portainer/portainer-docs/docs/v2.0-be/deploy/beinstallk8s.md

     In some Kubernetes clusters (microk8s), the default Storage Class simply creates hostPath volumes, which are not explicitly tied to a particular node.
 In a multi-node cluster, this can create an issue when the pod is terminated and rescheduled on a different node, "leaving" all the persistent data behind and starting the pod with an "empty" volume.

-    While this behaviour is inherently a limitation of using hostPath volumes, a suitable workaround is to use add a nodeSelector to the deployment, which effectively "pins" the portainer pod to a particular node.
+    While this behaviour is inherently a limitation of using hostPath volumes, a suitable workaround is to use add a nodeSelector to the deployment, which effectively "pins" the Portainer pod to a particular node.

     The nodeSelector can be added in the following ways:

-    1. Edit your own values.yaml and set the value of nodeSelector like this:
+    1. Edit your own values.yaml and set the value of nodeSelector:

             nodeSelector: kubernetes.io/hostname: \<YOUR NODE NAME>

-    2. Explicictly set the target node when deploying/updating the helm chart on the CLI, by including `--set nodeSelector.kubernetes.io/hostname=<YOUR NODE NAME>`
+    2. Explicitly set the target node when deploying/updating the helm chart on the CLI, by including `--set nodeSelector.kubernetes.io/hostname=<YOUR NODE NAME>`

     3. If you've deployed Portainer via manifests, without Helm, run the following one-liner to "patch" the deployment, forcing the pod to always be scheduled on the node it's currently running on: